Women cricketers training camp begins

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The 25-day training camp for women cricketers has begun on Saturday at the Inzamam-ul-Haq High Performance Centre in Multan.
+KARACHI: The 25-day training camp for women cricketers began on Saturday at the Inzamam-ul-Haq High Performance Centre in Multan.

 The 26 players attending the camp will undergo skills and fitness training and will play as many as seven practice matches.